 For the submission, please use the submission system at: https://splashdoctoralsymposium17.hotcrp.com/

-Your advisor must also send a brief statement of your dissertation progress to date and a statement of recommendation to email@example.com by June 30, 2016.
-Please have your advisor use the following e-mail subject: [SPLASH’16 Doctoral Symposium Recommendation for first-name last-name].
+Your advisor must also send a brief statement of your dissertation progress to date and a statement of recommendation to firstname.lastname@example.org by July 7, 2017.
+Please have your advisor use the following e-mail subject: [SPLASH’17 Doctoral Symposium Recommendation for first-name last-name].

 The students whose proposals are selected for presentation are expected to participate in the event for the entire day.
 Each symposium presenter will have a short paper published in the SPLASH Companion.